 Secondly, as the Cavapoo is much more energetic, it is suggested by many owners that he would suit a family with slightly older children who aren’t likely to be accidentally knocked over by their bounciness.

-However, they are both equally cuddly and affectionate with their immediate family, and they are smaller dogs who can comfortably fit on his master’s lap.
-They are also great with other pets, which is great if you are a multi-pet household (of course, this is reliant on the pup is well socialized as a pup).
-They are both good all-rounders, who are very adaptable to whatever environment that they are placed in, be that an apartment or a large country manor.
+However, they are both equally cuddly and affectionate with their immediate family, and they are smaller dogs who can comfortably fit on their master’s lap.
+They are also great with other pets, which is great if you are a multi-pet household (of course, this is reliant on the pup being well-socialized as a puppy).
+These are both good all-rounders who are very adaptable to whatever environment that they are placed in, be that an apartment or a large country manor.

-Overall, The Bichon Frise is described as ‘playful, curious and peppy,’ and the King Charles Spaniel is described as ‘affectionate, gentle and graceful,’ and so you can expect the Cavachon to be a mix of these personality traits.
-The Poodle is described as ‘active, proud, and very smart’, and again the King Charles Spaniel as above, so again you can expect the Cavapoo to be a mixture of these personality traits.
+Overall, The Bichon Frise is described as “playful, curious and peppy,” and the King Charles Spaniel is described as “affectionate, gentle and graceful,” so you can expect the Cavachon to be a mix of these personality traits.
+The Poodle is described as “active, proud, and very smart”, so you can expect the Cavapoo to be a mixture of these personality traits.

 Exercise